glbala87/ELLA_tool/docs/technical/acmg.md

 See `/src/rule_engine/README` for details.

-### Default values and thresholds
+### User group rules

+[User group](/technical/users.html#user-groups)-specific ACMG value rules.
+See `/src/vardb/testdata/usergroups.json` for examples.

-- File: `/src/api/config/config.py`
+- File: `usergroups.json` (see [user groups](/technical/users.html#user-groups))
-- Key: `config.user.user_config.acmg`
+- Key: `config.acmg`

-The following subkeys define default thresholds and values that act as input for the ACMG rules engine.
-These settings are used if there are no override values defined per [user group](#user-group-overrides) or [gene](#gene-specific-overrides):
+The following subkeys define thresholds and values that act as input for the ACMG rules engine, for the given user group:

 Subkey	|	Explanation	|	Values
 :---	|	:---	|	:---